net-lisias-ksp/Principia/Concepts.md

 # Limitations

-The trajectories of celestial bodies and other vessels are currently drawn by KSP, and thus appear to wobble (see the FAQ) and are not drawn in the current plotting frame; eventually principia will handle these trajectories too.
+The trajectories of celestial bodies and other vessels are currently drawn by KSP, and thus appear to wobble (see the FAQ) and are not drawn in the current plotting frame; eventually Principia will handle these trajectories too.

 At the moment, flight planning suffers from the following limitations, which we'll try to address in future releases: